AdamPaternostro/Azure-HDI-DistCP/README.md

 # Azure-HDI-DistCP
 Creates a HDInsight cluster then runs distcp remotely to copy data between blob and/or data lake (ADLS).
 Distcp is ideal for 100 GB+ to 100TB+.
 There are other tools like PowerShell, CLI 2.0, Azure Python SDK, ADLCopy and Azure Data Factory.
 For really large sizes and/or millions of files distcp gets the job done quick and easy.
+With distcp you also know your costs since you are paying for the HDInsight cluster.
+If you are copying the data in the same Azure region then there are no data egress charges.
+You will be charged for the transactions (blob or ADLS).

 ## Service Principle
 You will need a service principle for Azure Data Lake Store (ADLS) access.
 See here to create one: https://github.com/AdamPaternostro/Azure-Create-HDInsight-Service-Principle